 The Academic Support Department assists the College in assessing new pupils by providing relevant, skills-based assessments in English and Mathematics.
 These baseline assessments are designed to give the principal an indication of the pupils’ ability to interact with language and numbers.
-The assessment process is supported by a “meet-and-greet” whereby a small team of staff interview the prospective pupil in a non-formal environment.
+The assessment process is supported by a “meet-and-greet” the prospective pupil is interviewed in a non-formal environment.
 The Placement Tests are conducted after the interview and assessed in conjunction with the pupils’ current academic results.
 A recommendation for support will be made if deemed necessary.

 The Academic Support Department runs an extensive accommodations programme that supports pupils from Grade 8-12 who have academic learning barriers.
 The Accommodations Programme focuses on academic accommodations, academic exemptions (Maths and First Additional Language) and immigrant status.
 The policy is custom-designed for the College and caters for a large variety of learning needs.
-The Accommodations Programme is supported by a corps of external invigilators who assist with separate venues and reading/scribing.
+The Accommodations Programme is supported by a corps of external invigilators who assist with separate venues and scribing.
+The programme also offers an e-reader option for pupils who have been granted a reader by the IEB.
+The e-reader is an affiliated of the IEB portal and is available in English, Afrikaans and Sepedi.
 The Accommodations Programme is inclusive of the Standardised Test Programme and the Examinations.
 Detailed information can be provided upon request with regards to the specific portfolio policy documents.

-A Learning Enrichment Programme is offered to all Grade 8 pupils as a means to orienteering them to the demands of high school, tests & examinations, and the anticipated volume of work.
+A Learning Enrichment Programme is offered to all Grade 8 pupils as a means to orienteering them to the demands of high school, tests; examinations, study skills and the anticipated volume of work.
 The course is presented in class context and one lesson per 8-day cycle is allocated for this purpose.
 With the introduction of Chromebooks as a learning and resource tool, the course also offers electronic learning methods and cognitive memory tools.